Las Vegas on a Budget: 17 Cheap Things to Do

-Note: Don’t forget to factor in resort fees.
+Important Note: Don’t forget to factor in resort fees.
 We’re not fans of hidden costs, but it seems that just about every decent hotel in Vegas has a resort fee that is not included in the hotel rate you’ll see when booking.
 This fee can range from $15 up to $40 and goes toward parking, the hotel pool and other amenities.

-Limit your gambling
+5. Limit your gambling

 We’re not huge gamblers, but when in Vegas, well, we’ll dabble a bit.
 There’s no faster way to blow your budget than to throw money on a table, but if you plan it out ahead of time, it can be worthwhile entertainment.

-Craps: This social game is easy to play, and often your initial bet can last quite a while.
+1. Craps: This social game is easy to play, and often your initial bet can last quite a while.
 The dealers are typically helpful if you don’t know how to play and will guide you through some of the most basic bets.

-Tip: Many casinos have at least one $10 minimum bet table, but the only $5 minimum table we saw on the strip was at Harrah’s, where there were several.
+Tip: Many casinos have at least one $10 minimum bet table for Craps, but the only $5 minimum table we saw on the strip was at Harrah’s, where there were several.
 We by no means did a comprehensive search of all casinos in Las Vegas, but we checked quite a few.
 The atmosphere at Harrah’s isn’t exactly the best, but if you want to start small, it might be a good option.

-BINGO: $4 will buy you a packet of BINGO sheets, and the fun lasts for about an hour.
+2. BINGO: $4 will buy you a packet of BINGO sheets, and the fun lasts for about an hour.
 Plus, drinks are free when you’re playing.
 When we did a brief search, it looks as if the closest BINGO to the strip is at the Gold Coast Hotel, which boasts the biggest BINGO hall in Nevada, with 720 seats.

 There is no shortage of pools in Las Vegas.
 And nothing feels better than relaxing poolside with a cocktail in hand in that midday desert heat.
 Choosing a hotel with a pool you actually want to spend time is a good idea.
 You’ll be paying for it in the hotel’s “resort fee”, so you might as well use it.

-But, if you weren’t able to snag a room at a hotel with a great pool, you can certainly enjoy the chlorine-laden waters at another property.
-But it’ll cost you.
-Here’s a list of some of the nicer, yet more affordable pools in Las Vegas.
+But if you weren’t able to snag a room at a hotel with a great pool, you can certainly enjoy the chlorine-laden waters at another property.
+But it’ll cost you some buck bucks depending on where you go.

-Buffet on a Budget
+7. Buffet on a Budget